miltonLuiz/architecture-and-scalability-with-php-and-laravel/README.md

 To handle complex reports that require real-time updates, I explored the strategy of storing static files in external services.

+### 5. Performance Enhancement with Swoole and Laravel Octane

+Going beyond PHP-FPM, I further improved my architecture by incorporating Swoole into my application.
+Given that my application is Laravel-based, I opted for Laravel Octane to seamlessly integrate Swoole into my structure.

+With this implementation, my application experienced a significant performance boost, increasing its efficiency by up to fivefold.
+This considerably simplifies scalability, as discussed in previous courses.

 In this final architecture, users access the front-end, which passes through a load balancer before reaching the API.
 The API stores precomputed data in an in-memory database, reads and writes data to the relational database, and publishes messages to a message broker.
 A queue worker consumes messages from the message broker, saves reports in storage, and sends emails to an email server.

 ## Results

-Following all the implementations, the results were significant.
-In the initial test, we were handling approximately 112 requests per second, totaling 1123 requests in 10 seconds.
-After implementing the configurations, this number increased to an impressive 1504 requests per second in 10 seconds.
+Following all the implementations, the results were remarkable.
+In the initial test, I was handling approximately 112 requests per second, totaling 1123 requests in 10 seconds.
+However, after implementing the configurations, including the integration of Swoole and Laravel Octane, my application responded at an astonishing rate of 7500 requests per second in 10 seconds.
+This substantial enhancement in performance not only met but far exceeded my scalability goals, making my application highly responsive and well-prepared for increased demands.